qpdf/qpdf/manual/design.rst

 away in most cases whether the object is direct or indirect.

 Internally, ``QPDFObjectHandle`` holds onto a shared pointer to the underlying object value.
-When a direct object is created, the ``QPDFObjectHandle`` that holds it is not associated with a ``QPDF`` object.
+When a direct object is created programmatically by client code (rather than being read from the file), the ``QPDFObjectHandle`` that holds it is not associated with a ``QPDF`` object.
 When an indirect object reference is created, it starts off in an *unresolved* state and must be associated with a ``QPDF`` object, which is considered its *owner*.
 To access the actual value of the object, the object must be *resolved*.
 This happens automatically when the the object is accessed in any way.

 To resolve an object, qpdf checks its object cache.
 If not found in the cache, it attempts to read the object from the input source